matomo-org/matomo-sdk-ios/README.md

 A new user session (new visit) is automatically created when the app is launched.
 If the app spends more then 120 seconds in the background, a new session will be created when the app enters the foreground.

 You can change the session timeout value by setting the sessionTimeout property.
-You can manually force a new session start when the next event is sent by setting the sessionStart property.
+You can manually force a new session start when the next event is sent by setting the sessionStart property:

 ```objective-c
 // Change the session timeout value to 5 minutes